-[Editor's note in June 2019:]Some expert suggests that NaaS application is one of the VNFaaS similar toly as NaaS Connectivity is one of the NFVIaaS.
-Discussion about this issue will be based on subsequent contributions.
+[Editor's note in June 2019:]Some expert suggests that NaaS application is one of the VNFaaS similarly as NaaS Connectivity is one of the NFVIaaS.
+Discussion about this issue will based on contribution.
 Contributions are invited.

 NFVIaaS, VNFaaS and NaaS are among various types of cloud service categories.
 They can provide different types of cloud services to CSC.
 The overlap between NFVIaaS service and NaaS service is NaaS connectivity which is an infrastructure capabilities type of service where CSC can use networking connectivity resources provided by CSP.
 And VNFaaS service is almost as same as NaaS application service which CSC can use network applications/VNFs provided by CSP.